giordebug/verbamanent/docs/source/training_a_model.md

 The configuration parameters define whether you want to train the model with a speaker-embedding layer or pre-computed d-vectors.
 For using d-vectors, you first need to compute the d-vectors using the `SpeakerEncoder`.

-The same Glow-TTS model above can be trained on a multi-speaker VCTK dataset with the script below.
+The same Glow-tts model above can be trained on a multi-speaker VCTK dataset with the script below.

 ```{literalinclude} ../../recipes/vctk/glow_tts/train_glow_tts.py
 ```